 Since 2018, I am an Assistant Professor at the Centre for Media Studies and Journalism, University of Groningen.
 I have also taught at the University of British Columbia (Kelowna) and was a postdoctoral fellow at the Centre de Recherche et de Documentation sur l’Océanie (CREDO) in Marseille.
 I received my PhD in March 2017 through a joint/cotutelle programme in Social and Cultural Analysis from Concordia University, Montreal, and in Social Anthropology and Ethnology, from École des Hautes Études en Sciences Sociales, Paris.

-My research combines anthropologies of technologies and material culture with indigenous studies.
+My research combines anthropologies of technologies and material culture with indigenous studies and economic anthropology.
 It is driven by a desire to understand how people living on the margins of global capital negotiate places of their own in a rapidly digitizing world.
 This quest began during my doctoral fieldwork among the Lau-speakers of Malaita Province, Solomon Islands (February 2014-February 2015).
 Here I completed the first in-depth study on the shifting moralities of smartphones, as capitalist technologies, in horticultural Solomon Islands, published most comprehensively in my monograph, The Digitizing Family: An Ethnography of Melanesian Smartphones (Palgrave, 2020).

 I have, for example, examined how digital technologies, infrastructures and media have become integrated into reciprocal gift-giving within contexts of circular labour migration and urban diasporas (Digital Cultures & Society, 2017; Ethnos, 2020) and most recently how Solomon Islander horticulturalists have transformed Facebook’s capitalist markets (buy and sell groups) into online iterations of non-capitalist bush markets (Media, Culture & Society, in press).